jrodal98/website/content/posts/fix-zoom-gray-overlay.md

 type: "post"
 ---

-Are you a Compton/Picom user that has a gray overlay that appears when sharing or recording your screen when using zoom?
-Here's a possible fix.
+This article describes a fix for a problem with the Picom/Compton compositor, which is often used with Linux window managers like i3 or qtile.
+The instructions in the article provide detailed steps on how to locate the configuration file and make the necessary changes.

 <!--more-->

 ## tl;dr

-1) Run `pgrep -l "compton|picom"` to verify that you are running Picom
+1. Run `pgrep -l "compton|picom"` to verify that you are running Picom
-2) Locate your Picom configuration file.
+2. Locate your Picom configuration file.
 It is either at `~/.config/picom/picom.conf` or `~/.config/picom.conf`.
 If you don't have this file, run `cp /etc/xdg/picom.conf.example ~/.config/picom.conf`
-3) Add `"name = 'cpt_frame_window'"` to the `shadow-exclude = []` list
+3. Add `"name = 'cpt_frame_window'"` to the `shadow-exclude = []` list
-4) Restart compositor with `pkill compton && compton -b` or `pkill picom && picom -b`, depending on the name of the compositor process
+4. Restart compositor with `pkill compton && compton -b` or `pkill picom && picom -b`, depending on the name of the compositor process

 ## Verifying that you are using comptom/Picom